Rai-Sahil/Butterfly_Effect/README.md

 - Windows: visit https://dev.mysql.com/downloads/installer/ and download the installer, then follow the prompts to complete installation.

 ## Project Setup
-1. Clone repository
+1. Clone repository.
-2. Navigate to project root
+2. Navigate to project root.
+3. Type `npm install` to install dependencies.
+4. Type `npm run init-db` to initialize the db locally and seed it with data. (must have active mySQL connection on local device)
-3. Type `npm install` to install dependencies, then type `npm start` to start the app.
+5. Type `npm start` to start the app..